shihab97820/base-learning/README.md

 Understanding oracles helped me realize that reliable data infrastructure is essential for connecting blockchain applications with information from the wider world.

 **#Base #BuildOnBase #Oracles #SmartContracts #BlockchainData #Web3 #100DaysOfBase**

+## Day 30 – Exploring Social Applications on Base 💬

+Today's learning focused on the potential of social applications built with onchain technology.

+I explored how blockchain-based social applications can give users greater ownership of their identity, content, connections, and digital assets.
+Instead of keeping everything inside a closed platform, onchain systems can make parts of a user's social presence portable and composable across applications.

+Learning about onchain social experiences helped me understand how Web3 can introduce new relationships between platforms, creators, and communities.

+**#Base #BuildOnBase #SocialFi #OnchainSocial #Creators #Web3 #100DaysOfBase**